photoprism/photoprism-docs/docs/user-guide/backups/index.md

 ## Backup Command

-The easiest way to create an SQL dump from MariaDB or SQLite is to run the backup command in a terminal:
+You can run the following command [in a terminal](../../getting-started/docker-compose.md#command-line-interface) to manually create a new MariaDB or SQLite database backup:

 ```
 docker compose exec photoprism photoprism backup -i -f